snacktavish/TreeUpdatingComparison/TreeComparison.md

   * Updating an existing phylogeny with new data

 # The Open Tree of Life
-The Open Tree of Life (https://opentreeoflife.github.io/) is a project that unties phylogenetic inferences and taxonomy to provide a synthetic estimate of species relationships across the entire tree of life.
+The Open Tree of Life (https://opentreeoflife.github.io/) is a project that unites phylogenetic inferences and taxonomy to provide a synthetic estimate of species relationships across the entire tree of life.
 ![](img/otol_logo.png)